Evaluating Vendor Management Programs

 Importance of Vendor Management

-Now more than ever it is critical to manage key vendors by ensuring compliance and supporting vendor health.
-Maintaining healthy supply chains is vital where demand exceeds supply in many industries.
+Now more than ever, it is critical to manage key vendors by ensuring compliance and supporting vendor health.
+Maintaining a healthy supply chain is vital where demand exceeds supply in many industries.
 We have seen an increase in companies setting up offices of vendor management and new roles in the executive suite.
-The curious thing is almost everyone has a different view on what constitutes vendor management and what tools are available for businesses to employ in managing vendors and supply chains.
+The curious thing is that almost everyone has a different view on what constitutes vendor management and what tools are available for businesses to employ in managing vendors and supply chains.

 Some of that depends on who you talk to and their responsibilities in an organization.
 For instance, someone working in sourcing may have a vastly different view of vendor management than someone in accounts payable or supply chain operations.
 All three of those positions will likely have a view toward management that impacts their area of responsibility the most.